Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-07-11-my-ten-rules-for-negotiating-a-job-offer.md

 If they push back and say this is the best they can do, then politely reply:

 > That's really unfortunate.
 I like [YOUR COMPANY] and was really excited about the team, but like I said, there's no way I can consider this offer.
 48 hours just too unreasonable of a window.
 The next company I join will be a big life decision for me, and I take my commitments very seriously.
 I also need to consult with my [EXTERNAL_DECISION_MAKER].
-There's no way that I can make a decision I'm comfortable with in this short an amount of time.
+There's no way that I can make a decision I'm comfortable with within this short amount of time.

 Pretty much any company will relent at this point.
 If they persist, don't be afraid to walk away over it.
 (They probably won't let that happen, and will come grab you as you're walking out the door.
 But if they don't, then honestly, screw 'em.)

 I was given several exploding offers during my job search.
 And every time, I did essentially this.
 Every single offer immediately widened to become more reasonable, sometimes by several weeks.

 I want to emphasize, lest I be misunderstood here&mdash;what I'm saying is not to just silently let an exploding offer expire, and assume that everything will be fine and they'll still hire you.
 They won't.
-For exploding offers to be a credible weapon, a company has to have a reputation of enforcing them.
+For exploding offers to be a credible weapon, a company has to have a reputation for enforcing them.
 I'm saying explicitly call this out as an issue when they make the offer.

 Don't let a company bully you into giving away your negotiating power.